 The Prime Minister directs the activities of the Government and oversees preparatory and procedural work on matters falling within the mandate of the Government.
 The Prime Minister chairs plenary sessions of the Government and statutory Cabinet Committees.

-Since its independence in 1917, Finland has had 72 governments, 42 prime ministers and more than 560 ministers.
+Since its independence in 1917, Finland has had 73 governments, 43 prime ministers and almost 600 ministers.